It is an antispasmodic drug for the symptomatic treatment of pain associated with the gastrointestinal tract and biliary tract functional disorders.

 The movement of food throughout your intestine (intestines) occurs because some of the muscles in the intestine tense (contract) and then relax in a regular pattern throughout the entire intestine.

-These muscle contractions are triggered by various chemicals produced by your body that adhere to special ‘docking’ sites (receptors) in the muscles.
+These muscle contractions are triggered by various chemicals produced by your body that adhere to particular ‘docking’ sites (receptors) in the muscles.

-However, in conditions such as irritable bowel syndrome (IBS), these muscle contractions can occur too often or be painful, causing symptoms such as pain and swelling.
+However, in irritable bowel syndrome (IBS), these muscle contractions can occur too often or be painful, causing symptoms such as pain and swelling.

-Reducing muscle contractions in this way often helps alleviate some of the symptoms caused by IBS (Irritable Bowel Syndrome).
+Reducing muscle contractions often helps alleviate some of the symptoms caused by IBS (Irritable Bowel Syndrome).

-Because muscarinic receptors are also found in other parts of the body, taking an antimuscarinic can have other effects.
+Because muscarinic receptors are also found in other body parts, taking an antimuscarinic can have different effects.

 What conditions do they use to treat?